 The risk for accounts receivable is that a wholesale customer of Andersons might fail to meet its obligations under their credit terms.
-The Company, in its normal course of operations, is exposed to credit risk from its wholesale customers in Alberta whose purchases represent approximately 9% for the three month period and 11% for the nine month period of the Company's sales.
+The Company, in its normal course of operations, is exposed to credit risk from its wholesale customers in Alberta whose purchases represent approximately 7% of the Company's sales.
 Risk associated with respect to accounts receivable is mitigated by credit management policies.
 Historically, bad debts from these accounts have been immaterial.
+For the period ending March 31, 2015, \$nil (2014- \$nil) in bad debts were recorded.
 The Company is not subject to significant concentration of credit risk with respect to its customers; however, all accounts receivables are due from organizations in the Alberta hospitality industries.
 In order to reduce credit risk, the Company has reduced the number of commercial accounts it services.